Pradaxa Lawsuit Information

-The blood thinner Pradaxa, which is prescribed to many with atrial fibrillation, has made headlines after repeated warnings that it can cause severe internal bleeding.
+The blood thinner Pradaxa is prescribed to prevent blood clots and stroke in those patients with atrial fibrillation and who have undergone surgery.
+Unfortunately, it has made headlines after repeated warnings that it can cause severe internal bleeding.

-So far, hundreds of those affected by injury or loss of a loved one have filed a Pradaxa lawsuit.
-The maker of the drug, Boehringer Ingelheim, faces liability since they did not warn patients that there is no reversal agent to stop bleeding.
+In recent years, thousands of those injured or who lost a loved one filed a Pradaxa lawsuit.
+The maker of the drug, Boehringer Ingelheim, has now been forced to pay hundreds of millions of dollars in compensation for not warning patients there was no reversal agent to stop bleeding.

-A federal judge recently ruled that patients injured by internal bleeding can file a Pradaxa lawsuit for their loss.
-Due to the number of expected claims, the cases have been consolidated to a special federal Multi-District Litigation court in Illinois.
-The case is known as MDL No. 2385, IN RE: Pradaxa Product Liability Litigation, Southern District of Illinois.
+Due to the number of legal claims filed, Pradaxa cases were consolidated to a special federal Multi-District Litigation court in Illinois.
+The case was known as MDL No. 2385, IN RE: Pradaxa Product Liability Litigation, Southern District of Illinois.